Introduction

 Unbounded token consumption.
 A single misbehaving loop can do orders-of-magnitude more work than you intended.
 There is no natural backpressure mechanism.
 A traditional database query has a timeout.
 An LLM call with a retry loop that catches 429s and backs off?
 It'll happily retry for hours.

 Cost as a first-class signal.
 Unlike CPU or memory, token spend translates directly to dollars.
-A p99 latency spike hurts UX; a p99 token spike drains your budget.
-At $10 per million output tokens for GPT-4o, a runaway loop generating 1,000-token completions at one per second costs $36/hour — and it's silent unless you measure it.
+A tail-latency spike hurts UX; a token-spend spike drains your budget.
+A runaway loop generating large completions repeatedly is silent unless you measure it.

 Cascading tool failures.
-An agent that calls a slow external API doesn't slow down linearly — it compounds.
-If the tool call takes 30 seconds instead of 2, and the LLM gets partial results and decides to retry, you can have a 2-minute agent run turn into a 20-minute one with 10x the token count.
+An agent that calls a slow external API doesn't slow down linearly.
+It compounds.
+In one incident we measured, a tool call that should have been quick stalled long enough that the LLM retried, turning a short agent run into a long one with many times the intended token count.

 Standard APM tools (Datadog, New Relic, even vanilla OTel collectors) were designed for latency and error monitoring.
 They work fine as the substrate, but you have to add the domain-specific signals yourself.
-Nobody ships a Grafana dashboard out of the box that shows "GPT-4o spend rate per agent node."
+Nobody ships a Grafana dashboard out of the box that shows spend rate per agent node.

 OpenTelemetry Primer for AI Engineers